pythshom2228/opengl-project/README.md

 # OpenGL + SFML
 This is my study project that using Modern OpenGL

+You can build this project in Windows and Linux

-This project includes SFML, GLEW, GLM and stb_image
+It includes SFML, GLEW, GLM and stb_image

 Also you can view this project as example of usage Modern OpenGL